 DVI must report a variety of data on all consumers who receive services.
 RSA-911 data is collected by DVI staff and entered in VICR throughout the life of the consumer's case with required data entry at various stages during the rehabilitation process.
-This policy manual includes requirements for all data collected through the RSA-911 in the corresponding chapter48.
+This policy manual includes requirements for all data collected through the RSA-91169.